 Acts as a vasodilator (by increasing nitric oxide levels), which improves blood flow and oxygen supply to tissues, and normalizes high blood pressure.

-What diseases will benefit from watermelon peels
+What diseases will benefit from watermelon rinds?

-The use of watermelon, even in large quantities, does not irritate the urinary tract;
+Eating watermelon, even in large quantities, does not irritate the urinary tract;

-If in the kidneys and bladder stones have not yet formed, but there is sand, watermelon helps to remove it;
+If in the kidneys and bladder stones have not yet formed, but there is sand, watermelon helps remove it;

 Restoration of disturbed intestinal microflora;

-Normalization of digestion processes;
+Normalization of digestive processes;

-Healing of minor mucosal lesions.
+Healing of minor mucosal injuries.

 Relief of symptoms of joint diseases;

-Restoration of the full functionality of organs respiratory system after inflammatory diseases.
+Restoring the full functionality of organs respiratory system after inflammatory diseases.

-Tendencies to diarrhea and flatulence;
+Tendency to diarrhea and flatulence;

-Urolithiasis (movement of stones can be provoked);
+Urolithiasis (the movement of stones may be provoked);

 Citrullus vulgaris Schrad.

-Cucurbitaceae family - Cucurbitaceae.
+Pumpkin family - Cucurbitaceae.

 Description